jinu-jeong/jinu-jeong.github.io/README.md

 ## About me

-I am a PhD student in Mechanical engineering with a research focus on data-driven molecular dynamics simulation and coarse-grained simulation.
+I am a PhD student in Mechanical engineering with a research focus on data-driven molecular dynamics simulation and reduced order modeling.
 Some of my research interests include:

 - Data-driven physics modeling and numerical simulation
 - Reduced order modeling amd simulation acceleration